Dear reader of ADxS.org, please excuse the disruption.

 • Corpus callosum

-The values correlated significantly (except in the perpendicular fasciculus) with ADHD symptoms such as inattention and working memory problems, and in the unaffected twins were between those affected and unaffected by ADHD.
+The values correlated significantly (except in the perpendicular fasciculus) with ADHD symptoms such as inattention and working memory problems and were intermediate between those of people with ADHD and non-affected twins.
 Axial diffusivity is a marker for the undamaged condition of axons.

 4.4.5.
 24-Hour movement profiles

-One study claims to have achieved a diagnostic accuracy for ADHD-C of over 97% by evaluating neural network analyses of 24-hour movement profiles.117118
+One study claims to have achieved a diagnostic accuracy for ADHD-C of over 97% by evaluating neural network analyses of 24-hour movement profiles.124125

 4.4.6.
 Facial features